AndrewMathas/gitcat/README.rst

 Add the current repository to the catalogue stored in gitcatrc.
-An error is returned if the current directory is not a git repository, if it is a git repositroy but has no remote or if the repository is already in the catalgoue.
+An error is returned if the current directory is not a git repository, if it is a git repository but has no remote or if the repository is already in the catalogue.

 **branch**